Robbery Investigators of Texas

 Shawn Scott, Detective, Round Rock Police Department

-Shawn has had the opportunity to serve as a police officer for over twenty-four years.
+Shawn has had the opportunity to serve as a police officer for over twenty-five years.
 He is a violent crimes detective for the Round Rock Police Department where he has worked for the past nineteen years primarily conducting robbery investigations.
 Since 2009, Shawn has been a task force officer assigned to the FBI Central Texas Violent Crimes Task Force within the Austin Resident Agency.
 He is the bank robbery coordinator for the San Antonio Division of the FBI.
 Shawn is regarded as a subject matter expert in financial institution robbery preparedness and prevention.
 He is a frequent presenter for the Texas Banker’s Association and has conducted hundreds of robbery training sessions with financial institutions across the State of Texas.
 Shawn has also been a guest presenter for the Georgia Banker’s Association, Wisconsin Banker’s Association and the Cornerstone Credit Union League.
 Shawn earned his bachelor’s degree from LeTourneau University and is pursuing his master’s degree through Sam Houston State University.
 He is a member of the Sheriff’s Association of Texas Cold Case Review Team.
 Shawn is the Executive Director of Robbery Investigators of Texas establishing the association in 2012.

 Eddie Haisten, Retired Sergeant, Wichita Falls Police Department